 is a series of 64 booklets for teachers.
 Each booklet is based around a theme and includes science information for teachers supported by a sequenced series of classroom activities.
 The series is for levels 1–4 of the curriculum.
 An

 to the series includes a list of themes and concept overviews of big ideas.

 Animals & Us

 provides resources on animal issues for teachers and students in New Zealand Secondary schools.
-Animals & Us have published four resource books so far:
+Animals & Us have published five resource books so far:

 Animals & Us resources are designed to encourage critical thinking and to advance knowledge and develop values of empathy and compassion.
 See more

 include units that explore science concepts in the context of road safety and crash avoidance.
 These are aimed at years 9-10 and at NCEA Level 1 Physics (achievement standard 90936).